- Understanding French Bulldog Anatomy

 When walking a dog, the options available are harnesses and collars.
 While other breeds may be fine with either of the two, for Frenchies, French Bulldog harnesses are a better choice because they do not put pressure around the neck, which could exacerbate their breathing problems.

 However, not all harnesses are created equal, and finding the most suitable one for your Frenchie requires careful consideration of the material, fit, and design.
-In this article, we’ll delve into why selecting the appropriate harness for your French Bulldog is crucial and what to look for when buying one.
+In this article, we’ll delve into why selecting the appropriate harness for your Frenchie is crucial and what to look for when buying one.

 Understanding French Bulldog Anatomy

 Every dog breed has distinct physical attributes that differentiate them from others, and the French Bulldog is no exception.
-Three key features of the French Bulldog’s anatomy must be taken into consideration when trying to find the most appropriate French Bulldog harness:
+Three key features of the French Bulldog’s anatomy must be taken into consideration when trying to find the best harness:

 1. Broad chests

 French Bulldogs have broad, muscular chests, making finding a fitted harness size somewhat challenging.
-A loose harness can allow the dog to slip out, while one that is too tight can cause discomfort.
+A loose harness can allow french bulldogs to slip out, while one that is too tight can cause discomfort.

 2. Thick necks